hoh1/mis3640-1/README.md

 - Python 101 (<http://www.blog.pythonlibrary.org/2014/06/03/python-101-book-published-today/>) Available as a reasonably priced ebook.
 This is a new one from a popular Blogger about Python.
 Lots of practical examples.
 - Python Essential Reference (<http://www.dabeaz.com/per.html>): The definitive reference for both Python and much of the standard library.
 - Hitchhikers Guide to Python (<http://docs.python-guide.org/en/latest>): Under active development, and still somewhat incomplete, but there is good stuff.
-- Google's Python Class (<https://developers.google.com/edu/python>): kinda old, used within Google to introduce Python to people who have just a little programming experience.
+- Google's Python Class (<https://developers.google.com/edu/python>): kinda old, used within Google to introduce Python to people who have just a little programming experience. (note: for Python 2)
 - Writing Idiomatic Python (<https://www.jeffknupp.com/writing-idiomatic-python-ebook>): Focused on not just getting the code to work, but how to write it in a really "Pythonic" way.
 - Fluent Python (<http://shop.oreilly.com/product/0636920032519.do>): All python3, and focused on getting the advanced details right.
 Good place to go once you've got the basics down.
 - CheckIO (<https://checkio.org/>): learn Python by exploring a game world